Sean Cowan

 A true WA girl, Karalee grew up in country towns across our state from Carnarvon to Augusta, Lake Varley to the Wongan Hills, before settling in Perth to complete her studies.

 Upon graduating from Curtin University in 2020 with a Bachelor of Science in Physiotherapy, Karalee made the (very wise) decision to relocate to Bunbury to start her Physiotherapy career.
-With a special interest in working with those with sporting injuries, chronic pain, and rehabilitation, Karalee is currently working at SJOG Hospital during the week, and enjoying building her experience in private practice with us on Saturday mornings!
+Karalee has a special interest in working with those with sporting injuries, chronic pain, and rehabilitation.

 When she is not working hard, Karalee loves to challenge herself with new adventures, hiking and exploring WA, diving, netball, and gym, and when she is ready to relax some yoga or painting is just the thing.